How To Mix Resin: Step by Step

 Can I mix different brands of resin and hardener?

-No, It’s best to use resin and hardener from the same brand to ensure compatibility and consistent results.
+No, It’s best to use resin and hardener from the same brand for compatibility and consistent results.
 Mixing different brands may lead to curing issues and compromise the final outcome.

 What safety precautions should I take when working with resin?